Last Update: December 02, 2018

 How To Avoid Toxic Chemicals In Your Tea

 This isn’t to say you have to stop drinking tea.
 In fact, there are many safe options out there for all tea lovers alike.
 Here are some things you can do to ensure the tea your drinking is body-safe.

 1. Buy organic, non-GMO certified brand of tea.

 2. Grow your own herbs and create into your own tea.

 3. Check ingredient listings on teas to avoid added flavours and GMO ingredients.

 4. Purchase loose leaf tea, organic tea (this will save you money in the long run, and avoid the guessing game of what your tea bags are made out of).
 Coastal Roots Apothecary sells some amazing loose-leaf blends that are 100% organic and crafted by their community herbalists.

 5. Make sure your tea bags are unbleached, organic, and made without the use of chemicals like epichlorohydrin.

-Update 12/03/2018: Snopes (a controversial fact-checking website) has wrongly reported this post as false.
-They also claim that the only reason I wrote the article was to benefit from affiliate profit.
+Update 12/03/2018: Snopes (a controversial fact-checking website) has reported this post as “outdated”.
+While this is partially true (aside from the fact that it was written back when the studies were more relevant), it doesn’t mean the studies are wrong by any means.
+I do agree that these studies need to be repeated.
+Snopes also claims that the only reason I wrote the article was to benefit from affiliate profit.
 This is far from the truth, and I only plug links to products when I think my reader will benefit (and I only recommend products I currently use and trust).
 I also decided to link to these tea companies due to the fact that a lot of you were asking where to purchase organic tea.
 These brands are great brands to choose from, and you can be rest assured that they aren’t laced with pesticides that harm our health, and our environment.
 Please read this article on Snopes, and why they perpetually try to cover up any article written on pesticides in food.